 Membership is the most important factor under the control of people living with HIV that determines the success of ART.
 The goal of treatment is an undetectable viral load, a result associated with at least 95% of grip levels with older anti-HIV drugs (though modern therapies are more tolerant of missed doses).

-Researchers from the prospective cohort, multicenter French APROCO-COPILOTE wanted to observe the very early adherence to antiretroviral therapy (the first four months of treatment) was associated with long-term viral suppression (up to 12 years of follow-up).
+Researchers from the French prospective, multicenter cohort APROCO-COPILOTE wanted to see whether early adherence to ART (the first four months of treatment) was associated with long-term viral suppression (up to 12 years of follow-up).

 The study population consisted of 891 people who started ART based on a first-generation protease inhibitor between 1997 and 1999.
-They were followed for an average of nine to eleven years.
-Self reported adherence data were collected four months after beginning treatment.
-The membership would be considered "high" if people take 100% of their doses, "average" if between 99,9% to 80% of doses were taken and low if less than 80% of doses were taken in the previous four days.
+They were followed by an average of nine to eleven years.
+Self-reported adherence data were collected four months after initiation of treatment.
+Adherence would be considered "high" if people took 100% of their doses, "average" if 99,9% to 80% of doses were taken and low, if below 80% of doses were taken in the previous four days.
 Other data on adherence were collected at regular intervals during follow-up.

-Baseline characteristics were as follows: mean age of 37 years 21% of women with AIDS 20%, with an average count of CD4 286 cells / mm3 and viral load 29.000 copies / ml on average.
+The initial characteristics were as follows: mean age of 37 years, 21% of women, 20% with AIDS, with an average CD4 count of 286 cells / mm3 and viral load of 29.000 copies / ml on average.